Gravitational Redshift from Galaxy Clusters -- a Relativistic Approach: Numerical computation of the shift from stacked clusters

 \section{Numerical computation of the shift from stacked clusters}

 From the expression for $\langle\overline{\Delta z}\rangle_{R_\perp}^{\rm stack}$ in eq.~\eqref{eq:Deltaz_obs}, we remark that the redshift difference between the member galaxies and the BGCs is sourced by three different contributions: one from gravitational redshift, one from the velocity dispersion at second order, and one from the background evolution proportional to $r_e^2\HH_e^2$.
 We now aim to study the amplitude of these terms and, in particular, to quantify the error induced by interpreting the redshift difference as a pure gravitational redshift effect.
-In order to compare our theoretical predictions with the measurements of~\cite{Wojtak:2011ia}, we adopt the same setup to model the galaxy clusters: isotropic galaxy orbits, a spherical NFW density profile with concentration parameter $c_v=5.5$, and a cluster mass function described by a power law with exponent $b=2.3$.
+In order to compare our theoretical predictions with the measurements of~\cite{Wojtak:2011ia}, we adopt the same setup to model the galaxy clusters: isotropic galaxy orbits, a spherical NFW density profile with concentration parameter $c_v=5.5$, and a cluster mass function described by a power law with exponent $b=-2.3$.
+These two parameters are needed to predict the amplitude of the signal, and as discussed in section~\ref{sec:model_with_NFW}, they are directly inferred from the measurement of the width of the redshift distribution.
+They are therefore bound to the catalogue used in~\cite{Wojtak:2011ia}.